 On the mainstage, she has appeared most prominently as Sister Constance in Dialogues of the Carmelties (University of Arizona), Beauty in Beauty and the Beast (University of Arizona), Susanna in The Marriage of Figaro (Simpson College), the Child in The Child and the Magic Spells (Simpson College), Julie Jordan in Carousel (Simpson College), and much more.

 Samantha received her Bachelor of Music degree in Vocal Performance from Simpson College in 2016, where she studied voice with Dr. Kimberly Roberts.
-Dr. Robert Larsen was a big influence on her while there as well.
+Dr. Robert Larsen was an important influence on her while there as well.
 She then started her Master’s of Music degree at the University of Arizona, under the tutelage of Elizabeth Futral.
 Samantha then followed Ms. Futral to the Peabody Conservatory, where she completed her Master’s degree in the spring of 2019.